The Atlantic Hurricane Season of 2024 saw above-average activity with a particularly active end to the season.

 Hurricane Season Prep

 Hurricane dangers: Wind speed isn't all that matters.
-Storm surge and waves are big threats in Cayman Islands due to low elevation.
+Storm surge and waves are significant threats in Cayman Islands due to low elevation.

 Plan for power outages: Stock up on food, water, and a radio for hurricane aftermath.
 Prepare for at least a week without utilities.